syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Image-and-File-browser.md

 ---
 layout: post
 title: Image and File browser in RichTextEditor | Syncfusion | ASP.NET
-description: Configuring and working with Image and File browser in RichTextEditor
+description: Learn here about configuring and working with image and file browser in Syncfusion ASP.NET Web Forms RichTextEditor control, its elements, and more.
 platform: aspnet
 control: RTE
 documentation: ug